stevecassidy/python-web-programming/advanced/deployment.md

 The most common web server is [Apache](http://httpd.apache.org/), an Open Source product that has been around since the very early days of the web.
-It is popular because it is free and included as a standard component in many server environemnts.
+It is popular because it is free and included as a standard component in many server environments.
 It works and is reliable and fast.
 As a web developer, you should get to know how to [configure Apache](http://httpd.apache.org/docs/2.4/) because you will probably be doing it a lot in the years to come.